SamutCrew/Seanior-Backend/seanior-backend/README.md

 ## 📝 Description

-Seanior is a comprehensive backend system for managing a swimming school, built with [NestJS](https://nestjs.com/).
+Seanior is a comprehensive backend system for managing a swimming learner and instructors , built with [NestJS](https://nestjs.com/).
 It provides APIs for user management, course scheduling, attendance tracking, instructor management, and payment processing.

 ## 🚀 Features